gupta-aka/Machine-LEarning/README.md

 *******************SUPERVISED LEARNING*************************
 It can be categorised as:-
-=>Classification -> provide ouputs which are categories =>Regression -> provide outputs which are numerical type
+=>Classification -> provide ouputs which are categories [Objective function for this type of learning is called CROSS - ENTROPY]
+=>Regression -> provide outputs which are numerical type i.e Continuous numbers[Objective function for this type of learning is called L2-norm - Least Square Error]